gerlecztamas/advertising/README.md

  * getAllAdvertisements
   * The controller handles the request from the View layer and uses the AdvertisementService to return all advertisements stored in an array to the View layer.

+## View layer

+The elements of the View layer are called from the main pages to display the right view for the client user.

+### UserView

+The UserView alerts the Controller layer to retrieve the users and displays the users by querying the data.
+If no users are retrieved an "error message" is displayed instead.

+### AdvertisementView

+The AdvertisementView alerts the Controller layer to retrieve the advertisements and displays the advertisements by querying the data.
+If no advertisements are retrieved an "error message" is displayed instead.

+## .htacces file

+Here I tried to implement the required URL mapping altough I'm not sure if I did it the right way.